Alex Story (rower)

-Alex Story (born 6 December 1974) is a British former rower, who rowed in the British men's eight at the 1996 Olympic Games in Atlanta.
+Alexander "Alex" Story (born 6 December 1974) is a former British rower, who rowed in the British men's eight at the 1996 Olympic Games in Atlanta.
 Story has unsuccessfully stood as a candidate for the Conservative Party on several occasions.

 Rowing

 Story was on the Great Britain rowing team for the 1996 Summer Olympics, competing in the men's eight.

 He rowed for Great Britain as a junior, an under-23 and a senior athlete.
 His career spanned from 1992 to 1998.

 In 1995, at the World Rowing Championships in Tampere, Finland, he qualified for the 1996 Atlanta Olympic Games.
 He retained his place for the 1997 World Rowing Championships in Aiguebelette where the British eight finished fourth.

 He rowed for Cambridge against Oxford in the Boat Races of 1997 and 1998.
 In the former he was the heaviest man competing, and was credited with having been the difference between the two crews.
-He was described as a hero by coach Harry Mahon.
-His 1998 crew set the course record.

-A back injury ended his rowing career.